you like to know?

 We target high school students who excel in math and science with an emphasis on groups who are historically underrepresented in the engineering field, namely females and minority populations.

 How long are your events?

-While there is flexibility with scheduling, Engineering Tomorrow conferences and labs are typically from 9am-2pm and include: 2 breakouts (1.5 hours each) and lunch with a guest speaker program.
+While there is flexibility with scheduling, Engineering Tomorrow labs are typically from 9am-2pm and include: 2 breakouts (1.5 hours each) and lunch with a guest speaker program.
 Field trips range from 2-4 hours depending on the activity.

 What breakout experiments do you conduct at your events?